The Les & Barb Licklider Scholarship

 The scholarship is available for any current student who was active in GLC in high school regardless of where he/she is in the process of completing post-secondary education.
 For those beyond one semester, the criteria and application process are the same as above, except current post-secondary undergraduate students should write the essay in response to this question: “What have you learned in your post-secondary education that will give you a firm foundation to make a living, make a life and make a difference?”
 (This was always what I tried to get my students to internalize as their obligation for having the privilege of becoming a highly-educated American.)

-Since there is plenty of money at this writing, all of these students are eligible for a renewal.
+Over the past six years, we have been blessed to award many scholarships and renewal scholarships to GLC college students.
+All first-time recipients are eligible for a one-time renewal.
 This renewal is for anyone still in their program as well as those in their first year of working as a professional.
 The essay for these applicants is:

 “The world faces many serious challenges that must be addressed by our new young professionals if the earth and civilization are to survive.
 Among these challenges are climate change, migration, poverty, hunger, water shortages, health care, and civility to name only a few.
 Choose a challenge about which you are passionate.
 Tell us what you chose, why you chose it, and, most importantly, what you will do during your life to address it in your small corner of the world.”